higuaro/five-in-a-row-solver/README.md

 ![Five in a Row Puzzle](https://i.ytimg.com/vi/2m6NhwjFuXU/hqdefault.jpg "Five in a Row Machinarium's Puzzle")

+It's a mini game played against the computer, who take turns marking the spaces with up-side-down screws in a 10×10 grid.
+To win you need to place five bolt heads in a horizontal, vertical, or diagonal row.

-The idea for this repo is to hold a general solver for this mini game.
-The solver uses MinMax algorithm with alpha beta prunning
+The idea for this repo is to hold a general solver for the mini game, so it can be used to for future similar games/puzzles.